Aurailus/CanineMusic/README.md

 A Lightweight and clean Music Player for Android.

 ## What is Canine Music?
-Canine Music is a Java App made by me, @Aurailus for Android Devices, with help from @delta1512.
-The app aims to achieve everything that I've wanted that other music apps have omitted.
+Canine Music is a Java App made by @Aurailus for Android Devices, with help from @delta1512.
+The app aims to achieve everything that we've wanted that other music apps have omitted.
 The app is being built in Android Studio for API 21 (Android Lollipop) and up.

 ## What needs to be done:
 - [x] Music Playback